-Discuss and then lead the students in practicing the following steps for providing rescue breathing for infants and children:
+Discuss and then ask students to practice the following steps for providing rescue breathing for infants and children:

-- Give 1 breath every 2 to 3 seconds (about 20 to 30 breaths per minute). - Give each breath over 1 second. - Each breath should result in visible chest rise. - Check the pulse about every 2 minutes.
+- Give 1 breath every 2 to 3 seconds (about 20 to 30 breaths per minute). - Give each breath over 1 second. - Each breath should result in visible chest rise. - Check the pulse about every 2 minutes